30 Things to Do at Disney World Resorts

 19. Take a Monorail Tour

 The first is the Magic Kingdom Line.
 This line goes between the Transportation and Ticket Center and Magic Kingdom.
-The other one is the Epcot Line.
-It goes between the Transportation Center and Epcot.
+The other one is the Epcot Line which goes between the Transportation Center and Epcot.

 20. Take a Disney Skyliner Tour